himotoyoshi/carray/guides/users/05_masks.md

 It is neither of the two things it resembles.

 * It is **not `nil`**.
-A `float64` array holds float64 values and nothing else, so a Ruby `nil` has nowhere to sit in a cell; `UNDEF` is what an array marks the cell with instead.
+A `float64` array holds float64 values and nothing else, so a Ruby `nil` has nowhere to sit in a cell; `UNDEF` is what an array uses in its place.
 The last section of this chapter compares the two.
-* It is **not `NaN`**. `NaN` is a floating-point *value*, and a value takes part in arithmetic; `UNDEF` marks the cell rather than filling it, and an integer array can be marked just as well.
+* It is **not `NaN`**. `NaN` is a floating-point *value*, and a value takes part in arithmetic; `UNDEF` masks the cell rather than filling it, and an integer array can be masked just as well.
 That comparison also has a section below.

 `UNDEF` is truthy, so `if a[0, 1]` takes the branch — ask the array (`a.is_masked`) or compare (`a[0, 1] == UNDEF`) instead.